Stuycs-K/final-project-3-sohele-chend/PRESENTATION.md

 - preventing attackers from reverse engineering the code to find vulnerabilities
 - protecting intellectual property and proprietary algorithms
+  - ex. antibot services like Cloudflare, Google reCAPTCHA have measures in place to prevent attackers from easily understanding the code and bypassing the security checks
 - preventing code tampering and modification

 ## Deobfuscation Techniques